 Life products, on the other hand, have experienced mildly increasing ratios in the past 15 years, but here, too, there is the fear of a technologically driven disruption of life services.
 The precision of genetic testing, for example, could remove fortuity from its proper role.

-SUMMARY OF THE DISCUSSION SESSION ON THE RELEVANCE OF INSURANCE TO THE ECONOMY over the years, as evidenced by the frequency rates of so many lines of coverage," he said.
+SUMMARY OF THE DISCUSSION SESSION ON THE RELEVANCE OF INSURANCE TO THE ECONOMY

 Innovation and creativity